Assicurazioni Generali: Recent years

 Following the acquisition of INA Assitalia in 2000, Generali acquired Toro Assicurazioni in 2006.
 As the company expanded, it established Generali Real Estate in 2011 to manage its real estate activities.
 Generali Real Estate soon became a prominent player in the sector, becoming the sole owner of CityLife, the new residential and commercial complex that stands on the area of the old Milan fair at Portello.
 Among the notable structures within CityLife is the Generali Tower, designed by archistar Zaha Hadid, which has served as the Group's headquarters in Milan since 2019.

 In 2013, a significant corporate restructuring took place when the Italian branch of Assicurazioni Generali was incorporated into INA Assitalia, leading to the formation of Generali Italia.
-The new entity, effective from July 1, 2013, encompassed Toro Assicurazioni, Lloyd Italico, and Augusta Assicurazioni, with Philippe Donnet assuming the role of Managing Director and Country Manager in Italy.
+The new entity, effective from July 1, 2013, encompassed Toro Assicurazioni, Lloyd Italico, and Augusta Assicurazioni, with Philippe Donnet assuming the role of managing director and Country Manager in Italy.
 Donnet became CEO of the Generali Group in March 2016.
+In 2018, local insurance company ASSA bought Generali's business in Panama.

 In 2022, the general shareholders' meeting reappointed Donnet for a third term, During the same meeting, Andrea Sironi, an academic and president of Bocconi University, was elected president of the Group.

 The company continued its expansion efforts in June 2023, announcing the acquisition of Liberty Seguros, a competitor operating in Spain and Portugal's non-life insurance sector, from the US group Liberty Mutual.
 As a result, Generali will rise to become the fourth non-life insurance company in Spain, the second in the Portuguese market and will enter the top ten in the sector in Ireland and Northern Ireland.